 When you have a herniated disc, it can cause a wide range of uncomfortable symptoms, including numbness or radiating pain in your arms or legs.
 At Innovative Pain Solutions Centers, Akara Forsythe, MD, and JJoseph Oppong, Jr., MD, bring the latest treatments available for conditions like herniated discs to three convenient Maryland locations.
-To schedule an appointment in Bowie, Salisbury, or Laurel, call Innovative Pain Solutions Centers or book online today.
+To schedule an appointment in Bowie or Salisbury, call Innovative Pain Solutions Centers or book online today.

 A herniated disc affects the rubbery cushion in-between your vertebrae.
 Each of your discs acts as a shock absorber in your spine and give it flexibility.
 If one of these rubbery cushions gets damaged, it can bulge or break open.
 When this happens, it’s called a herniated, slipped, or ruptured disc.

 Any of your discs can herniate, but they’re most common in your neck and lower back.